SherlockPsy/Life/TOTAL_PLAN.md

 - Perform no new writes.

 6. Forbidden improvisations
-- No system narration
+- No system narrator output
+- No director logic
-- No world facts
+- No world facts at this milestone
-- No injected people
+- No “because time passed, force a response”
-- No summaries as authoritative reality (summaries, if present, are non-authoritative reading aids derived from written text)
+- No summaries as authoritative reality (summaries may exist only as non-authoritative reading aids derived from written text)

 ================================================================================
 EXECUTION CANON — MILESTONE 3 — REBECCA DOES NOT WAIT FOR YOU